Andre0512/pyhOn/README.md

 ## Tested devices
 - Haier Washing Machine HW90

-_Unfortunately I don't have any more haier appliances_
+_Unfortunately I don't have any more Haier appliances..._

 ## Usage example
 This library is used for the custom [HomeAssistant Integration "Haier hOn"](https://github.com/Andre0512/hOn).